hhovhann/statistic-service/README.md

   * Result would be written in output/output2.txt
 * Run `scripts/task3.sh` script from terminal for Scenario 3 with arguments: `--input input3.txt --inputtype double --operations rev,neg --threads 1  --output output3.txt`
   * Result would be written in output/output3.txt
+* Run `scripts/task4.sh` script from terminal for Scenario 4 with arguments: `--input input4.txt --inputtype integer --operations rev,neg --threads 3  --output output4.txt` -> not working properly
+  * Result would be written in output/output4.txt

 # Nice to have